SlyyCooper/tangent/README.md

 | **stream**            | `bool`  | If `True`, enables streaming responses                                                                                                                 | `False`        |
 | **debug**             | `bool`  | If `True`, enables debug logging                                                                                                                       | `False`        |

-Once `client.run()` is finished (after potentially multiple calls to agents and tools) it will return a `Response` containing all the relevant updated state.
-Specifically, the new `messages`, the last `Agent` to be called, and the most up-to-date `context_variables`.
-You can pass these values (plus new user messages) in to your next execution of `client.run()` to continue the interaction where it left off – much like `chat.completions.create()`.
-(The `run_tangent_loop` function implements an example of a full execution loop in `/tangent/repl/repl.py`.)

 #### `Response` Fields

 | Field                 | Type    | Description                                                                                                                                                                                                                                                                  |